finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/04_replace_api_router_certs/replace_api_router_certs.md

 5. To replace the API endpoint certificate use following command, more details can be found in the [OCP documentation](https://docs.openshift.com/container-platform/4.11/security/certificates/api-server.html).
 Before running the command below CD into the directory with the API certificates, e.g. /Users/*home*/certificates/api/

-      - Create a secret using the API endpoint certifcate chain and private key created in the previous step
+      - Create a secret using the API endpoint certificate chain and private key created in the previous step

     ```shell
     oc create secret tls api-certs --cert=fullchain.pem --key=key.pem -n openshift-config